GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 To test your authorization code, use a simple GET retrieval request.

-#### Code a dummy insertion routine
+#### Code a Dummy Insertion Routine

-Use the information given in the section [Creating resources](#creating-resources) to make a hard-coded POST to the user endpoint.
+Use the information given in the section [Creating resources](#creating-resources) to make a hardcoded POST to the user endpoint.

 In summary, make sure the following works for you: